-As an alternative to the procedure set forth in Local Rule 16.1(C), the parties can file a Notice of Settlement and request a deadline for the filing of a stipulation of dismissal.
+The parties can file a Notice of Settlement and request a deadline for the filing of a stipulation of dismissal.
 Upon the filing of such Notice, the Court will vacate all scheduled hearings, stay any deadlines, and moot any pending motions.

 The parties should not file the settlement agreement with the Court nor seek "approval" of the settlement from the Court, unless the nature of the action is one that specifically requires approval by the Court.
 Likewise, the Court cannot retain jurisdiction to enforce a settlement agreement unless the case is dismissed without prejudice.
-The Court cannot and will not retain jurisdiction to enforce a settlement agreement in cases dismissed with prejudice unless the parties seek a consent decree in compliance with Fed R. Civ.
+The court cannot and will not retain jurisdiction to enforce a settlement agreement in cases dismissed with prejudice unless the parties seek a consent decree in compliance with Fed R. Civ.
 P. 65(d).

 Prior to filing a notice of dismissal pursuant to Rule 41(a)(1)(A)(i), a joint stipulation to dismiss pursuant to Rule 41(a)(1)(A)(ii), or a motion to dismiss pursuant to Rule 41(a)(2) which seeks to dismiss only some of the parties or some claims, counsel should review Taylor v.
 Brown, 787 F.3d 851 (7th Cir.
 2015).
 In Taylor, the Seventh Circuit held that "Rule 41(a) should be limited to dismissal of an entire action."
 Id. at 857 (emphasizing Rule 41(a)'s reference to "an action").
 The Seventh Circuit suggests construing a motion to voluntarily dismiss one claim as a motion to amend the complaint under Rule 15(a)(2).
 Id. at 858.
-Leave to amend under Rule 15(a)(2) will be "freely give[n] . . . when justice so requires."
+Leave to amend under Rule 15(a)(2) will be "freely give[n]... when justice so requires."